Counterfactual Evaluation for Blind Attack Detection in LLM-based Evaluation Systems: Introduction

 Among these, blind attacks remain an underexplored yet consequential threat to the integrity of automated LLM evaluation.
 In blind attacks, the candidate answer is generated independently of the true answer, conditioned only on the question.
 This can potentially elicit a favorable judgment from the evaluator, regardless of the ground-truth answer.
-Common techniques such as direct prompt injection~\cite{shi2024, liu2024_pia} and rewording attacks~\cite{iyyer2018,cao2022} fall into this class.
+Common techniques such as direct prompt injection~\cite{shi2024, liu2024pia} and rewording attacks~\cite{iyyer2018,cao2022} fall into this class.
 Prompt injection includes strategies such as ignore previous instructions~\cite{perez2022}, token smuggling~\cite{jiang2024}, role-playing~\cite{wei2023}, indirect references~\cite{greshake2023}, few-shot attack~\cite{xu2024}, and many-shot attack~\cite{anil2024}.
 Other attack strategies targeting LLMs include jailbreaks, which exploit model vulnerabilities for unauthorized actions, and data poisoning, which corrupts training data to manipulate model behavior.
 Refined query-based jailbreaking~\cite{chao2025} uses a minimal number of queries to probe and bypass a model's defense, while Tree of Attacks~\cite{mehrotra2024} jailbreak LLMs iteratively, generating and evaluating variations of the initial adversarial prompt until a successful jailbreak is achieved.
-Data poisoning techniques include backdoor attacks\cite{shah2023_loft, kandpal2023_backdoor} and PII extraction~\cite{chen2024_janus}.
+Data poisoning techniques include backdoor attacks\cite{shah2023, kandpal2023} and PII extraction~\cite{chen2024_janus}.
 A blind attack is one of the most basic forms of manipulation.
 Despite their simplicity, blind attacks expose vulnerabilities by disconnecting the question and the ground truth.
+Evaluators can be deceived into hallucinating, resulting in marking invalid answers as correct and thereby undermining evaluation robustness.
 Studying this class of attacks systematically is an important step toward defending against adversarial attacks and building more robust LLM evaluation systems.